jb-0/coinbase-viewer/README.md

 ## Requirements
 You will need to have Node.js installed to run this project, please visit the node site for install
 instructions: https://nodejs.org/en/download/.
 You will also need a Coinbase Pro account and will need to issue an API key with view access to the accounts/portfolio you wish to display.
+For conversion you will require a nomics account.

 ## Installation
 Once you have NPM installed you can run the following shell commands to install this project, two